-Project Requirement Benefit By When Data Quality in Primary Care Support and promote data quality standards and consistency in Primary Care, using national Ardens templates and bespoke system templates designed by HBL.
+Project Requirement Benefit By When Funding Data Quality in Primary Care Support and promote data quality standards and consistency in Primary Care, using national Ardens templates and bespoke system templates designed by HBL.
 Development of clinical facilitators (GP IT facilitators) to support clinicians and clinical teams to understand and apply the information from PHM into practice.
 Improve clinical care enabling better decision support and patient care.
-Ongoing

-Information Reporting Ardens Manager Information Sharing to Secondary Care To investigate systems and technologies that enable the sharing of patient data with secondary care providers, supporting ICP's Enabling interoperability across the ICS's Improve decision support and patient care.
-Q4 - 2021-22 Complete Data Processing by Design & Default To enable the safe delivery of IT systems that are compliant to national and business legislation and protecting data integrity.
-Ongoing
+BAU Activity GPIT Funding Information Reporting Ardens Manager To design and establish information reporting systems for Primary Care Assist in the management of primary care and their delivery on BAU Activity GPIT Funding data, including greater use of Ardens Manager dashboard. management information to commissioners.
+Information Sharing to Secondary Care To investigate systems and technologies that enable the sharing of patient data with secondary care providers, supporting ICP's Enabling interoperability across the ICS's Improve decision support and patient care.
+BAU Activity GPIT Funding Data Processing by Design & Default To develop data processing standards and protocols that are designed in from the outset of technology systems and solutions.
+Providing DPO service to Primary Care to support Practices in maintain IG and Data Processing standards.
+To enable the safe delivery of IT systems that are compliant to national and business legislation and protecting data integrity.
+BAU Activity GPIT Funding